johncswanson/Egit-Installation/README.md

 **OPTIONAL 3.8** Now that we are done creating a repository from an existing project, you may repeat step **2.7** or **2.8** if you wish to remove or delete the repository.

 ## 4. Clone a Git Repository

-_Note: Cloning a repository will **copy** the repository from a hosted remote location, like GitHub, GitLab or Bitbucket.
-Giving you a copy of not only the source code but also a full copy of the history of the source code that has been recorded by Git._
+Cloning a repository will **copy** the repository from a hosted remote location, like GitHub, GitLab or Bitbucket.
+This will give you a copy of not only the source code but also a full copy of the history of the source code that has been recorded by Git._

 **4.0 Set Up:** Create a GitHub account and Fork the repo.

-- **4.0.1** Click this link: [GitHub SignUp](https://github.com/join?source=header), and create a GitHub account.
+- **4.0.1** If you don't already have a GitHub account, you can [create GitHub account here](https://github.com/join?source=header).

 - **4.0.2** Now that you have your own GitHub account, click the **Fork** button at the top of this GitHub Repo. <br/> _This will create a copy of this repository under your GitHub account._ ![ForkRepo](images/Windows-Egit-Installation-Screenshots/4.0.2-ForkRepo.png)

-- **4.0.3** Now for the rest of this code pattern you will be using the GitHub repository under your own account.
+- **4.0.3** For the rest of these instructions you will be using the GitHub repository under your own account.

 **4.1** Now back in IBM Explorer for z/OS, Click the **Clone a Git repository** link or the Clone icon at the top. ![CloneRepo](images/Windows-Egit-Installation-Screenshots/4.1-CloneGitRepo.png)